-Compensation vs negligent landlord for two-story fall Wisconsin spinal injury lawsuit nets $471K settlement amount
+Compensation vs negligent landlord for two-story fall Milwaukee spinal injury lawsuit nets $471K settlement amount

 Are landlords legally liable for injuries that happen on their property?